 M.S. (specializations listed below)

 Faculty: Professor McCurdy, chair.

 College Student Personnel: Associate Professor Branch, director.
 Associate Professor Vaccaro; Professor Emeritus Schaffran; Associate Professor Emeritus Knott.

 MASTER OF SCIENCE SPECIALIZING IN DEVELOPMENTAL SCIENCE

 This M.S. program is designed to immerse students in a specialized area of human development and family studies, while providing a strong emphasis on policy, research, and practical knowledge of the field.
-Graduates from this program are prepared for advanced positions in human service and education administration, research and policy organizations, and for advanced academic work at the Ph.D. level.
+Graduates from this program are prepared for positions in human service and education administration, research and policy organizations, and for advanced academic work at the Ph.D. level.

-Master of Science specializing in Marriage and Family Therapy
+Master of Science specializing in Couple and Family Therapy